At over 5,000 words, this guide takes a deep dive into the world of VPN routers.

 The VPN router’s processor (CPU) is arguably the biggest factor affecting overall speed (assuming you are using a good VPN).
 Unfortunately, the processors in most consumer-grade routers are underpowered when it comes to handling encryption with a VPN.
 The processors simply are not up to the task of handling VPN encryption with ease.

-But on a positive note, this is starting to change with some of the better routers on the market – see the Asus ASUS RT-AX88U for example.
+But on a positive note, this is starting to change with some of the better routers on the market – see the ASUS RT-AX88U for example.

 We'll examine the fastest VPN routers in more detail below.